ESOS Energy Savings Opportunity Scheme

 What is ESOS?

-In Phase 3, qualifying organisations were required to complete their assessments and submit compliance reports to the Environment Agency by 5 December 2023.
-Looking ahead, Phase 4, anticipated in 2027, will introduce additional measures, including mandatory net zero reporting, enhanced tracking of actions taken, and stricter requirements for implementing recommended energy-saving initiatives.
+Developed by the UK Government to fulfill the requirements of the EU Energy Efficiency Directive, the Energy Savings Opportunity Scheme (ESOS) enables large organizations to monitor and manage their energy use across all operations.
+In Phase 3, organizations that qualified were required to complete their assessments and submit compliance reports to the Environment Agency by December 5, 2023.
+Looking ahead, Phase 4—anticipated in 2027—will introduce additional measures, including mandatory net zero reporting, enhanced tracking of actions taken, and stricter requirements for implementing recommended energy-saving initiatives

 Kiwa’s services include:

-- Accredited ISO 50001 certification for ESOS compliance
+- Accredited ISO 50001 certification for ESOS compliance.

 - Carbon and greenhouse gas verification (ISO 14064-1)

-- PAS 2060 carbon neutrality guidance
+- PAS 2060 carbon neutrality guidance.

 Why Choose Kiwa?

-The approach is collaborative — working closely with clients to achieve meaningful and lasting outcomes.
-Compliance is prioritised, ensuring businesses meet all relevant national energy legislation.
-The certification process is constructive, focusing on identifying opportunities for ongoing improvement and cost savings.
+As a UKAS-accredited certification body, Kiwa brings together technical expertise and practical industry insight to support organizations across all sectors.
+The approach is collaborative, working closely with clients to achieve meaningful and lasting outcomes.
+Compliance is prioritized, ensuring businesses meet all relevant national energy legislation.

-Choosing Kiwa means partnering with a reliable expert dedicated to helping organisations operate responsibly, efficiently, and with a focus on sustainability.
+The process is constructive, focusing on identifying opportunities for ongoing improvement and cost savings.
+Choosing Kiwa means gaining a reliable partner dedicated to helping organizations operate responsibly, efficiently, and with a focus on sustainability.

 ESOS Phases and Updates